 Having employees connect remotely to your corporate network is not new.
 Most companies use cloud-based software-as-a-service (SaaS) applications and have some virtual private network (VPN) or remote desktop capabilities to enable field sales staff or roaming users to connect to essential applications and data.
 However, few -- if any -- companies were prepared for our current reality.
 Companies had to make an overnight shift to a largely remote workforce -- never mind doing so securely.

 When the year started, employees showed up at the office and sat down at their desks and connected to the internal network from a company-issued PC or laptop.
 They sat comfortably behind network defenses such as a firewall, intrusion detection and spam filters.
-If any issues arose, IT was usually in the same office.
+If any security issues arose, IT was usually in the same office.

 Now, with the COVID-19 pandemic and the shift to working from home, we're faced with a new reality: Most office employees will continue working from home for the foreseeable future.
 Some may have a company laptop, but many are getting their work done from their personal PC.
 They are connected to their home Wi-Fi router and accessing company resources and data across the public internet.